Lake regions of Watts Bar

 Wind exposure across the lake

 Watts Bar's open mid-lake basin is its windiest section.
 When sustained wind picks up on a Saturday afternoon, the main channel between Bayside and Sand Island can build chop fast.
-Embayment marinas (Blue Springs in Cane Creek, Caney Creek, Spring City Resort in the Piney embayment, Long Island in Smith Creek) stay manageable when the main channel does not.
+Embayment marinas (Blue Springs, Caney Creek, Spring City Resort in the Piney embayment, Long Island in Smith Creek) stay manageable when the main channel does not.
 If wind matters to your plan, factor in both the destination and the crossing to get there.

 Traffic patterns